madebypixel02/42-Madrid-Cursus/ft_printf/README.md

 * Usage:
 ```
 make test	Compiles ft_printf and libft with the main.c inside the tests/ folder.
-Checks for leaks in Mac and Linux (Uses valgrind command in linux)
+[DEPRECATED] Checks for leaks in Mac and Linux (Uses valgrind command in linux)
 make git	Stages every modified file to commit and pushes to upstream branch

 ```